01:146:445 ADVANCED NEUROBIOLOGY I

 Exams, Assignments, and Grading Policy

-Exams consist of "problem-solving" questions.
+Exams consist of "problem-solving" questions, either in essay or multiple choice format.
 This is to encourage understanding of the material presented rather than rote memorization.
 Questions focus on using experimental approaches, information, and techniques presented in class to investigate novel issues and to provide insight into the molecular mechanisms of neurological disorders.

 Dr. Bonnie Firestein